-4.115 Whilst a candidate would be unwise to submit the thesis for examination against the advice of the supervisors, it is the candidate's right so to do.
+4.110 It is the candidate's right to proceed with the submission even against the advice of the supervisors.
 Conversely, a candidate should not assume that the supervisors' agreement to the submission of the thesis guarantees the award of the degree for which it is submitted (see Regulation 4.88).